AzureADTrent/Asus-C425-Hackintosh/README.md

 -Wireless is not the fastest.

-This is a personal project and I will likely continue to work on this in my free time to get backlight working along with additional files to make audio/mic work in the future.
+This is a personal project and I will likely continue to work on this in my free time.